Monthly Archives: September 2025

 Better management works without new tech

 Bloom et al introduced modern management practices into Indian textile firms – standard procedures, quality control, performance tracking.
 Within a year, productivity rose 11–17 percent.
 Crucially, these gains came not from new machinery or IT investment, but from better ways of working.
-In fact, computer use increased only as a consequence of adopting better management practices, not as the driver.
+In fact, computer use increased as a consequence of adopting better management practices, not as the driver.
 5

 Large-scale surveys across thousands of firms show the same pattern: management quality is consistently linked to higher productivity, profitability and survival.
 The practices that matter are not about technology, but about how organisations are run – setting clear, outcome-focused targets, monitoring performance with regular feedback, driving continuous improvement, and rewarding talent on merit.
 These disciplines also enable more decentralised decision-making, empowering teams to solve problems closer to the work.
 US multinationals outperform their peers abroad not because they have better technology, but because they are better managed.
 6